obsidianmd/obsidian-help/en/Editing and formatting/Properties.md

 ## Predefined properties

-Obsidian comes with of a set of predefined keys:
+Obsidian comes with a set of predefined keys:

 | Key | Description |
 |-|-|